vova7878/PanamaPort/README.md

 ---

-### Supported features and differences from the original API
+### Supported features

-PanamaPort implements FULL Foreign Function & Memory API support, including:
+PanamaPort implements full Foreign Function & Memory API support, including:

 - Downcall handles - allows Java code to call foreign functions
 - Upcall stubs - allows foreign functions to call Java method handles
 - Linker options such as captureCallState("errno") and even critical(allowHeapAccess: true)
-- Volatile access to native memory via VarHandles (including compareAndSet, getAndSet, etc.)
+- Access to native memory via VarHandles
-- Management of memory segments via Arenas (and all Arena.ofAuto(), global(), ofConfined() and ofShared() methods)
+- Management of memory segments via Arenas
 - And much more

-Important differences:
+### Differences from the original API

-- All classes from the java.lang.foreign package are in the com.v7878.foreign package because it is a port and not part of the Java core library
+- Package java.lang.foreign moved to com.v7878.foreign package because it is a port and not part of the Java core library
+- WrongThreadException class is also in the com.v7878.foreign package because it doesn't exist on android
-- Due to technical difficulties, my implementation of VarHandle is used instead of java.lang.invoke.VarHandle
+- My implementation of VarHandle is used instead of java.lang.invoke.VarHandle

-- Added MemoryLayout.valueLayout() and paddedStructLayout() methods, which were removed in recent versions of the source API
+### What was added

+All non-standard apis added to the port are marked with `@PortApi` annotation

+This includes just useful methods:

+- `MemoryLayout.valueLayout(Class<?>, ByteOrder)`
+- `MemoryLayout.sequenceLayout(MemoryLayout)`
+- `MemoryLayout.paddedStructLayout(MemoryLayout...)`
+- `MemorySegment.nativeAddress()`

+Android-specific linker options:

+- `Option.allowExceptions()` and `Option.JNIEnvArg(int)`

+Port of methods outside the java.lang.foreign package:

+- `FileChannelUtils.map(FileChannel, MapMode, long, long, Arena)`

 ### Interaction with jextract

-I have not tested this tool in practice, but all classes it generates should work after manually replacing java.lang.foreign with com.v7878.foreign and java.lang.invoke.VarHandle with com.v7878.invoke.VarHandle
+Usually, to use the output of jextract, it is enough to fix package names.
+If something doesn't work, create an issue

 ### Examples and tests